Program - Max Planck School Matter to Life

 The Max Planck School Matter to Life brings together internationally renowned scientists from different locations across Germany under one scientific topic.
 The school offers all students a research-based curriculum with individual mentoring and diverse lab rotations in an interdisciplinary community.

 Students with a Bachelor of Science will start at the Max Planck School Matter to Life with a Welcome Course, followed by University courses and lab rotations in order to complete a Master’s degree.
-Annual summer schools consisting of interdisciplinary courses and research presentations will also be organized for all participants of the School.
+Annual scientific retreats consisting of interdisciplinary courses and research presentations will also be organized for all participants of the School.
 After successfully completing a Master’s thesis, students will be able to continue their laboratory work during their PhD phase at any of the Matter to Life locations, formulating impactful scientific questions and proposing novel research projects with their advisor.
 The continuation to the PhD phase is considered after the Year 2 Checkpoint, whereby candidates must meet University and Max Planck School-specific requirements (see diagram below).

 - Heidelberg University: Molecular Systems Chemistry and Engineering